uwsampa/arch2030/index.md

 In this talk, I will give an overview of nanoscale memory and logic technologies for implementing N3XT.
 I will give examples of nanosystems that have been built using these technologies, and provide projections on their eventual performance.

+### *IEEE Rebooting Computing Initiative & International Roadmap of Devices and Systems*

+Tom Conte\\
+GeorgiaTech

+In 2012, IEEE formed a cross-societal initiative, the IEEE Rebooting Computing Initiative (RCI), and tasked it with fundamentally rethinking computing from devices and circuits up through architectures, languages and algorithms: .
+RCI has held 4 invitation-only summits of thought leaders that have influenced US policy decisions.
+Starting in 2014, RCI joined forces with the International Technology Roadmap of Semiconductors (also known as "the Semiconductor Roadmap").
+In 2016,  ITRS moved to IEEE and became the IEEE International Roadmap of Devices and Systems (IRDS).
+The goal of the IRDS is to roadmap future computing and drive its requirements down to devices to guide the semiconductor industry.
+I will summarize both the IEEE RCI summits and the IRDS structure and goals.